trueos/trueos-docs/trueos-handbook/install.rst

 :guilabel:`GPT (Best for new hardware)` is not selected as GELI does not support MBR partitioning.
 If needed, use :guilabel:`Back` to go back to the :ref:`Advanced Mode` screen and select :guilabel:`GPT (Best for new hardware)`.
-Once :guilabel:`Encrypt disk with GELI` is checked, input a strong passphrase twice into the :guilabel:`Password` fields.
-This password should be long and easy to remember, but hard for others to guess.
+Once that box is checked, input a strong passphrase twice into the :guilabel:`Password` fields.
+It is recommended to create a long and memorable password, but something difficult to guess.

-.. warning:: This passphrase is required to decrypt the disks.
+.. danger:: This passphrase is required to decrypt the disks.
 If the passphrase is lost or forgotten, all access will be lost to the encrypted data!

-When finished, click :guilabel:`Next` to move to the screen shown in :numref:`Figure %s <install12>`.
+When finished, click :guilabel:`Next` to move to the mount point screen shown in :numref:`Figure %s <install12>`.

 .. _install12: